-Canon 1300D versus Nikon D3300
+Canon 1300D vs Nikon D3300

 The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in March 2016 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (7 percent) than the Canon 1300D.
 Moreover, the D3300 is markedly lighter (11 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D3300 are weather-sealed.